szillas/SolarWatch/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 In its current state, the application can be used to show sunrise and sunset times for a given city/place on a given date.
-The feature is only available through registration.
+The feature is only available for registered users.

+User have to provide a City (which is not necessary a big city, it can be a little village as well ) and a Date for which they want to see when the sun rises and when it sets.
+Date defaults to today's date.
+Sunrise and sunset time is given in UTC timezone.
+In the future it will be changed so that the results are shown in the city's own timezone.

 <p style="text-align: right;">(<a href="#readme-top">back to top</a>)</p>